avanzu/AdminThemeBundle/README.md

         globals:
             admin_skin: "%admin_skin%"

-AdminLTE skins are: skin-blue (default for this bundle), skin-blue-light, skin-yellow, skin-yellow-light, skin-green, skin-green-light, skin-purple, skin-purple-light, skin-red, skin-red-light, skin-black and skin-black-light.
+#### AdminLTE skins are:
+ - skin-blue (default for this bundle)
+ - skin-blue-light
+ - skin-yellow
+ - skin-yellow-light
+ - skin-green
+ - skin-green-light
+ - skin-purple
+ - skin-purple-light
+ - skin-red
+ - skin-red-light
+ - skin-black
+ - skin-black-light

 If you want to know more then go ahead and check docs for AdminLTE [here][1].

 There are a few values you could change for sure without need to touch anything at bundle, just take a look under `Resources/views`.
 That's all.

+### Configure template settings
+Although it is still viable to define the skin using twig globals, there is now a more convenient configuration option.
+You can override and/or change several theme settings using specific configuration options rather than spreading them all over the place.

+These are the default values:

+     # config.yml

+     avanzu_admin_theme:
+        theme:
+            default_avatar: bundles/avanzuadmintheme/img/avatar.png
+            skin: skin-blue
+            fixed_layout: false
+            boxed_layout: false
+            collapsed_sidebar: false
+            default_stylesheet: admin-lte-base.css
+            default_script: admin-lte-base.js

+The `default_stylesheet` and `default_script` can be any of the [predefined asset groups](Resources/docs/layout.md)

 ### Upgrade notice

+Version >= 2.0 does no longer require (for real, this time) or use assetic.
+Therefore, the assetic groups will no longer be available.
+Please refer to the [predefined asset groups](Resources/docs/layout.md) in order to upate your asset references.

 Version >= 1.3 comes with pre packaged asset files located under `Resources/public/static/[prod|dev]`.
 So, there is no longer a strict requirement for bower and/or assetic.
 The assetic groups hovever, are still there and should work as usual.